-However, newer Vitamix models, like the Professional Series 750, Professional Series 300, Vitamix 7500, and Creations Elite feature a newly redesigned base and wider, shorter containers.
+However, newer models, like the Next-Gen G-Series Professional Series 750, Professional Series 300, Vitamix 7500, and Creations Elite feature a newly redesigned base and wider, shorter containers.
 These newer models should have no problem fitting under standard kitchen cabinets.

-Who wins here?
-We have to give it to Blendtec simply because they have always been designed to fit under standard kitchen cabinets.
+Who wins the design battle?
+We have to give it to Blendtec only because they have always been designed to fit under standard kitchen cabinets.

 Price: The Bottom Line

 We’re not going to mince words: both blenders have some of the highest-priced models on the market.
 The question is: who offers the better-quality affordable options?

 Vita Mix blenders range in price from $299 to $689 with an average price around $484.
 The factory reconditioned models are the cheapest of the bunch, starting at $299, but only come with a 5 year warranty.

 If that seems steep, consider that Blendtec models range between $279 to $1035 with an average price of about $555, which is about MSRP for their very popular blendtec tb-621-20 with street prices in the $400 range.
 Their factory refurbished models are their most affordable offerings, starting at $279, for the Total Blender Classic Certified Refurbished.